BaileeRice/Module20/README.md

 ✓ Basic outline of the project

 Our project focuses on classification.
 We look at how different attributes such as the duration of a song or its instrumental (just to name a few) influences its classification using the unsupervised machine learning method.
-The links below include our slides and draft of the dashboard that will be included in our final one:
+The links below include our slides and draft of the dashboard that will be included in our final one.

 Tableau: https://public.tableau.com/app/profile/bailee.rice/viz/Spotifyset_16680472086120/Dashboard5?publish=yes